 Here is my ultimate, first timers guide to one day in Johannesburg featuring some of the best places to visit, dine and stay based on my first-hand experience.

-Full Disclaimer: we were invited by Joburg Tourism to explore the city and experience tours.
-Our opinions of the city are our own.
+Full Disclaimer: I was invited by Joburg Tourism to explore the city and experience tours.
+My opinions of the city are my own.

 Johannesburg, the City of Gold – tends to get a bad reputation as one of the most dangerous cities in the world.
 We are here to tell you, that is not the case.
-Just like all major cities, there are growing and influtential areas, suburbs, good school distrcts and more, but there are also areas of poverty and slum.
+In fact, South Africa as a whole is one of the safest countries in Africa.
+Just like all major cities, there are growing and influential areas, suburbs, good school districts and more, but there are also areas of poverty and slum.
 Not once we did encounter any dangerous areas or incidents while in Johannesburg, what we did experience was pure culture and history.

-We recommend two different ways to sightsee in Johanessburg, the City Sightseeing hop on-hop off bus or Joburg Tourism where they can provide you with a private guide.
+I recommend two different ways to sightsee in Johanessburg, the City Sightseeing hop on-hop off bus or with Joburg Tourism where they can provide you with a private guide.